robotics-4-all/commlib-py/README.md

 Furthermore, it implements several features:
 - Publish Heartbeat messages in the background for as long as the node is active
 - Provide control interfaces, to `start` and `stop` the execution of the Node
-- Provides methods to create ports.
+- Provides methods to create endpoints and bind to Node ports.

 ```python
 from commlib.node import Node, TransportType